Chanifah is strictly forbidden by the Torah.

 In other words, the suspicious-looking person is indeed innocent or truly not at fault.

-So it’s okay to say to yourself (and to Hashem!): “I don’t know.”
+So it’s okay to say to yourself (and to Hashem!): “I don’t know if things are or are not wha they seem.”
 Or, “I’m just not sure.
 I can’t decide how much to give the benefit of the doubt here.”

 But it’s perfectly okay to be uncertain.